In

 Once your priority date is up to date in the State Department’s monthly Visa Bulletin:

-• If in the U.S., you submit Form I‑485 to change status to permanent resident within USCIS.
+• If in the U.S., you submit Form I‑485 to change status to a permanent resident within USCIS.

-Typically takes another 8–12 months depending on country demand and timelines.
+Typically takes another 8–12 months, depending on country demand and timelines.

 ⏳ Typical Timeline & Processing Time